Nexfinity/CakeyBot-Wiki/feature/streaks.md

 Each time a user sends a message, their streak updates if at least 24 hours have passed since their last message.
 If more than 48 hours pass without a message, the streak resets.

 The bot will also automatically update the user's nickname to display their current streak alongside a customizable streak icon, ensuring real-time tracking of active participation.

+> **Fun fact:** You can also create Achievements that unlock when users reach a certain number of days on their streak!
+{.is-success}

 # Setup
 1. Head over to [Cakey Bot's Dashboard](https://cakey.bot/dashboard/public/) and select your server.